 Only X20 Pro comes with Air Assist technology.
-Also, X20 pro is offering higher laser power.
-The X7 pro had a laser dot of 0.06x.06 mm which was significantly lighter than the X20 Pro’s laser dot of 0.08×0.1 mm.
+Also, X20 pro offers higher laser power.
+The X7 pro had a laser dot of 0.06x.06 mm, which was significantly lighter than the X20 Pro’s laser dot of 0.08×0.1 mm.

 Xtool M1 with Rotary

 M1 is a diode laser and a combination of both laser cutter and cutting plotter which means you can not only engrave a tumbler but also engrave jewelry and cut vinyl papers.
 It is designed with a good sense of security & efficiency of laser engraving.

 Positive sides of Xtool M1

 - A combination of both laser cutter & cutting plotter

 - Comes with a rotary attachment which is essential for engraving a tumbler

 - Allows badge processing but, you cannot open the lid unless the full batch is done with laser engraving

 - Engrave thickness is up to 8 mm

 - Operates in Creative Space software which is very easy to operate